Characterisation of the MUSIC ASIC for large-area silicon photomultipliers for gamma-ray astronomy: LCT5 pulse shapes, photoelectron spectra, and linearity measurements with the MUSIC high gain channel

 where $N_{cells}$ is the number of micro-cells, PDE is the photodetection efficiency at the LED wavelength, and $\mu$ is the crosstalk probability.

 The resulting relation between the number of fired micro-cells and the bias voltage of the LED is plotted in Figure~\ref{fig:amp_charge_nocalib_calibLED}.
 This allows converting the x-scale of the initial plots (Figure~\ref{fig:amp_charge_nocalib_calibLED}) into a number of fired micro-cells.
 This is shown in Figure~\ref{fig:scan_geom_satu} for both amplitude and charge.
 We can see a good linear behavior until about 300 fired micro-cells for the amplitude.
-The charge has also a good behavior in saturation which extends the dynamic range up to 3000 photoelectrons.
+The charge has also a good behavior in saturation which extends the dynamic range up to 3000 photoelectrons and demonstrate that a single gain (HG) is enough to cover the required dynamic range.

 The same linearity measurements have been performed for the LCT5 3$\times$3~mm$^2$ sensor with the intermediate PZC configuration (R=4, C=9) and same the behavior is found for both cases.